בְּרֵאשִׁית

 יח

 What is a “Helper”?
 A helper is a person, group, or entity that assists another with a task.
-Ether to make the task easier to accomplish, to finish it sooner, or to lessen the burden.
+To make the task more straightforward to accomplish, to finish it sooner, and to lessen the burden.

-What is “Succor”?
-Succor gives assistance and support in times of hardship and distress.
-Also is one who gives aid.
+What is “Succour”?
+Succour gives assistance and support in times of hardship and distress.
+Also, one who gives aid.

 This Word translates to